Titanfall 2: Reception

 The game's multiplayer was also acclaimed.
 Rowen described it as "more than solid" and praised the more complex and extended progression system for rectifying Titanfall's lack of long-term appeal.
 While Titan's customization became more limited, he felt this was a necessary change to make the Titan combat deeper and more rewarding.
 He noted there were many "smart" gameplay adjustments and design changes that emphasize players' skills, but he was disappointed there were not enough modes featuring AI opponents.
 Gwaltney, however, felt there were no significant changes to the multiplayer, but there were sufficient subtle design adjustments making it more refined and improved than its predecessor.
 He still found the progression system lacking in substance.
 He appreciated the new gadgets, which make the game more tactical.
 He commented positively on the game modes' structure, which prompts all types of players to engage in teamwork.
 Paras criticized the multiplayer for being unforgiving, though he enjoyed some of the game modes, like Bounty Hunt.
 Mahardy praised the six new Titans types for being easy to learn and difficult to master.
 As the six Titan types have distinct controls and attack schemes, Mahardy noted that combat resembles that of a fighting game and multiplayer online battle arenas games.
 Tyrrel praised the overhauled rodeo mechanic, which promoted teamwork, and Boosts, which make the game more balanced.
 Gies described some of the design changes as "odd" and "difficult to understand", including the rodeo mechanic which he found mostly useless.
 In addition, he criticized the maps for being too confined, and not fitting with the game's fast gameplay.

 Critics generally had a positive reception to the overall package.
-Rowen admired the game for being an imaginative and creative shooter, one that no other competitor in the market can achieve.
-Gwaltney described the game as a "must-play" that unlike most other shooters offered a complete package with both a fully-fledged single-player campaign and a refined multiplayer.
+Rowen admired the game for being an imaginative and creative shooter.
+Gwaltney described the game as a "must-play" title that offered a complete package with both a fully-fledged single-player campaign and a refined multiplayer.
 Paras felt that Titanfall 2 successfully delivered on the promises made by the first game.
-Tyrrel also shared similar opinions, calling the game a rare and exceptional title that improved on every aspect of its predecessor.
+Tyrrel called the game a rare and exceptional title that improved on every aspect of its predecessor.
 Houghton called the game the year's surprise, describing it as one of the most "creative and rewarding FPS in recent memory".
 Thursten worried that Titanfall 2 would suffer from a short lifespan like its predecessor due to the same poor release timing.
 He noted the single-player campaign was the game's true highlight.
-Denton strongly recommended the game and gave it the highest possible rating, but he shared the same concern as Thursten.